aristosgi/convolutional-layers-visualization/README.md

 - **Convolutional Filters**: It defines and applies two essential convolutional filters: vertical and horizontal.
 These filters highlight vertical and horizontal edges respectively, crucial for image feature extraction.

 - **Max Pooling**: After convolution, max pooling is applied to downsample feature maps.
 This step retains the most significant features while reducing computational load and enhancing computational efficiency.

+**Average Pooling**: After convolution, average pooling is applied to downsample feature maps.
+This process computes the average value of each non-overlapping 2x2 patch of the feature map.
+Unlike max pooling, which retains the maximum activation, average pooling retains the average activation across the patch.
+This technique helps to reduce the spatial dimensions of the feature map, capturing the general presence of features rather than their precise locations.
+Average pooling can be beneficial in scenarios where preserving more spatial information or smoothing out noise in the feature maps is desirable.

 - **Visualization**: The results of each step (original image, convolved images, and pooled images) are visualized using Matplotlib.
 This visualization aids in understanding how convolution and pooling alter the image representations.